gladiaio/gladia/CONTRIBUTING.md

-# Contributing to Gladia
+# Contributing to GladIA

-First of all thank you for considering contributing to Gladia :raised_hands: .
+First of all thank you for considering contributing to GladIA :raised_hands: .
 It's important to us that the community is included within the product lifecycle and it is thanks to people like you that we reach this objective, so we are grateful and we appreciate it :heart:.

-All types of contributions are encouraged and valued, you can find how to contribute to Gladia and what you need to know before contributing in the [Table of Contents](#table-of-contents).
+All types of contributions are encouraged and valued, you can find how to contribute to GladIA and what you need to know before contributing in the [Table of Contents](#table-of-contents).
 Those are a set of guidelines for contributing, not rules.
 So feel free to propose any change regarding this file.
 We are eager to see your contributions 🎉.

 ## Table of Contents